shvets/Disk-Storage/README.md

-# Disk-Storage
+# DiskStorage

-Library for Disk Storage
+A description of this package.